Access control - authentication overview

 Request context

-To create custom endpoints, you need to define a gpal file with the name web-handler.kts.
+To create custom endpoints, you need to define a gpal file called web-handler.kts.

 The example below is a collection of custom endpoints supporting SAML authentication.
 The LoginPostEndPoint, LoginUrlRequestEndPoint, LogoutEndPoint, and MetadataEndPoint all extend this AbstractSamlEndPoint.